better-internet/radworks-grants/docs/grants_proposal_discussion.md

 (Note: summarized from _Implementation & Setup_ above)

-The Radicle Grants Program will have its own Org, with a structure like below:
+The Radworks Grants Program will have its own Org, with a structure like below:

 ```bash
 RGP-ORG